Get to know Boston, a city full of opportunity, potential, and, yes, even fun for law students...

 - MBTA Commuter Rail via Back Bay station and South Station

 - MBTA Silver bus line via the Tufts Medical Center or South Station

 You can learn more about Boston’s public transportation system here.

 But as convenient as the T is, you’ll quickly learn that Boston is an incredibly walkable and bikeable city too.
 You can often get between neighborhoods in 10 to 15 minutes.

-Ready for the next step?
-The best way to learn about life as a law student in Boston is to visit!
+Don't forget: the best way to learn about life as a law student in Boston is to visit!